ramjkumar/learning/iqs/react.md

 ## Why index should not be used as key in for loop or map
 - When we have components at same level and if a new component comes without ID, DOM will re-render all components again, as DOM can't identify where to place it.
 - But if we give unique ID, react knows where to put that component according to the ID.
 It is good for optimization and performance.
+## What is React Fiber, and how is it different from the old React reconciliation algorithm?
+React Fiber is the core reconciliation engine introduced in React 16 — a complete rewrite of React’s rendering architecture.
+Its main goal is to make React’s rendering process incremental, interruptible, and prioritized, allowing smoother user experiences and better control over rendering performance.

+Before Fiber, React used a stack-based reconciliation algorithm that was synchronous and non-interruptible.
+Once rendering started, React couldn’t stop until it finished updating the entire tree — often leading to frame drops or unresponsive UIs during large updates.

+**How React Fiber Works**:

+React Fiber breaks the rendering process into small units of work (called “fibers”) and assigns priority levels to them.
+It can pause, reuse, or discard work depending on what’s happening in the app.

+- Each Fiber node represents a unit of work for a React element.
+- React can pause work on low-priority updates to handle urgent ones (like user input).
+- Once the high-priority task finishes, React resumes the paused work without starting over.

+**Key Differences from Legacy Stack**:

+In older versions, React performed recursive synchronous rendering, blocking the main thread.
+Fiber introduced a linked-list structure that enables React to manage work asynchronously.
+This makes it possible to:

+- Implement features like Concurrent Rendering and Suspense.
+- Improve performance for large component trees.
+- Optimize rendering for better responsiveness.

+**Real-World Analogy**:
+Think of React Fiber as a multitasking system — it can juggle multiple tasks at once, prioritize the most important ones, and ensure the app stays smooth and snappy.

+**In Short**:
+React Fiber = The foundation that made React concurrent, responsive, and future-proof